365 Best Sights in Vietnam

 Ba Dinh District

 This imposing three-story palace just north of the Ho Chi Minh Mausoleum testifies to France's dedication to ostentatious architecture in Indochina.
 Constructed from 1900 to 1906, the bright, mustard-yellow building served as the living and working quarters of Indochina's governors-general.
-When Ho Chi Minh returned to Hanoi after the defeat of the French in 1954, he refused to live in the palace itself but chose the more modest quarters of the palace electrician.
+When Ho Chi Minh returned to Hanoi after the defeat of the French in 1954, he refused to live in the palace itself but chose the more modest quarters of the palace electrician, and later a stilt house.
 He did, however, offer use of the palace to distinguished guests during their visits to the capital.
 Today the building is used for formal international receptions and other important government meetings.
 You can view the structure from the outside but cannot enter the palace.
 Surrounding the building are extensive gardens and orchards, as well as the famed Mango Alley, the 300-foot pathway from the palace to Ho Chi Minh's stilt house.

 Quan Am Pagoda